Dav1216/ComputerNetworks/README.md

 ## Requirements
 1. Linux machine
+2. Weberver that supports SSL
+3. Another webserver that hosts a website
+4. A dns server
-2. Python 3
+5. Python 3
-3. Scapy library
+6. Scapy library
-4. Netfilter library
+7. Netfilter library
-5. Enable ipv4 packet forwarding in sysctl.conf of the linux machine found in /etc.
+8. Enable ipv4 packet forwarding in sysctl.conf of the linux machine found in /etc.